SiarheiFedartsou/fastlane-plugin-clang_analyzer/README.md

 ## About clang_analyzer

-Runs Clang Static Analyzer(http://clang-analyzer.llvm.org/) and generates report.
+Runs [Clang Static Analyzer](http://clang-analyzer.llvm.org/) on your codebase and generates report.

 ## Example